-Free Application - Enerdata's 2017 Yearbook: Key World Energy Data
+Free Application - Enerdata's EnerOutlook: Key World Energy Projections to 2040

 Energy Research & Data Services

-EnerDemand provides a unique selection of data to monitor energy efficiency trends and access detailed information for the world’s largest energy consuming countries.
+EnerDemand provides a unique selection of data to monitor energy efficiency trends and access detailed information for the world’s most energy-consuming countries.

-Up to 300 time series (or data series) by country on oil, natural gas, biofuel, coal and power markets for over 40 OECD and non OECD countries.
-Updated every month.
+Up to 300 time series (or data series) by country on oil, natural gas, biofuel, coal and power markets for over 40 OECD and non-OECD countries.
+Updated every month with latest available data from premium sources.
 Provides statistics from premium sources on production, import, export and consumption.

 Benefit from a free trial of the Enerdata Information Services